MevWebDev/MevWebDev/README.md

 ### Hi there 👋
-🧑‍🎓 I'm a student of Computer Science in Uniwerstytet Gdański
+🧑‍🎓 I'm a student of Computer Science in University of Gdańsk

 🔭 I’m currently working on The Odin Project